Skip to main content

 I have spent my lifetime in horticulture and speak on a range of different topics, ranging from talks about Barnsdale Gardens to perennials, shrubs, trees and climbers.

-Based in: Oakham
+Based in: Oakham, Rutland, UK

 Distance willing to travel: Any